erikyao/erikyao.github.io/_posts/2015-07-08-digest-of-advanced-r.md

 }
 </pre>

 (An alternative to using `.Call` is to use `.External`.
 It is used almost identically, except that the C function will receive a single argument containing a `LISTSXP`, a pairlist from which the arguments can be extracted.
 This makes it possible to write functions that take a variable number of arguments.
-However, it's not commonly used in base R and `inline` does not currently support `.External` functions.) \indexc{.Call()}
+However, it's not commonly used in base R and `inline` does not currently support `.External` functions.)

 In this chapter we'll produce the two pieces in one step by using the `inline` package.
 This allows us to write: